ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 To learn more about how this component might work for you, please see the [reference documentation](../../../components/reference/amp-call-tracking.md).

-## Level three contribution
+## Level 3 contribution

-A level three contribution introduces a new vendor-specific component.
+A level 3 contribution introduces a new vendor-specific component.
 This is only applicable if vendors are unable to:

 *   Find a component that exists for their use case.